Man charged with misdemeanors in Dave Chappelle attack at Hollywood Bowl

 Chappelle was there for the fourth night of the “Dave Chappelle and Friends” show, which was part of the Netflix Is A Joke Festival.

-He was introducing a musical act when he was tackled in front of shocked fans.
+He was on stage introducing a musical act when he was tackled in front of shocked fans.
 After the incident, he continued with the show, which was near its end.

 The Los Angeles Philharmonic Association, which runs the Hollywood Bowl, said that it is reviewing security procedures “both internally and with the assistance of outside experts” in the wake of the incident.